nard1n/hw02portfolio/README.md

 ## Installation

-    clone this repository and practive away
+    clone this repository and practive away.
+Your finalized result should look like this deploye portfolio: https://nard1n.github.io/hw02portfolio/

 ## Usage